-The consolidated financial statements have been prepared under the historical cost convention except for certain investment securities and investment in real estate that are carried at fair value.
+The consolidated financial statements have been prepared under the historical cost convention except for certain investment securities that are carried at fair value.
 The consolidated financial statements are presented in United States Dollars (US\$), being the functional currency of the Group's operations.
-All financial information presented in US\$ has been rounded to the nearest thousands, except when otherwise indicated.

-c) Basis of consolidation
+All financial information presented in US\$ has been rounded to the nearest thousands, except when otherwise indicated c) Basis of consolidation i) Subsidiaries

-i) Subsidiaries